loda-lang/loda-programs/README.md

-# LODA: Lexicographical Order Descent Assembly
+# LODA: Mining Programs for Integer Sequences

 LODA is an assembly language, a computational model and a tool for mining integer sequences.
-You can use it to search programs that calculate sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](http://oeis.org/).
+You can use it to search programs that calculate integer sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](http://oeis.org/).

 The [programs/oeis](programs/oeis) folder contains programs that generate integer sequences from the OEIS.
 The vast majority of these programs has been automatically generated using the `loda mine` command.
 Disclaimer: these programs have been validated only for the first terms of the sequences as found in the downloaded version of the OEIS database (currently up to 2000 terms).
 There is no guarantee that any particular program is correct, i.e., generates the correct (infinite) sequence.